fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### The Revival of Religious Sciences (Ihya' Ulum al-Din)

-Another of al-Ghazali's major works is Ihya' Ulum al-Din or Ihya'u Ulumiddin (The Revival of Religious Sciences).
+Another of al-Ghazali's major works is Ihya' Ulum al-Din (The Revival of Religious Sciences).
 It covers almost all fields of Islamic sciences: fiqh (Islamic jurisprudence), kalam (theology) and sufism.

-It contains four major sections: Acts of worship (Rub' al-'ibadat), Norms of Daily Life (Rub' al-'adatat), The ways to Perdition (Rub' al-muhlikat) and The Ways to Salvation (Rub' al-munjiyat).
-The Ihya became the most frequently recited Islamic text after the Qur'an and the hadith.
-Its great achievement was to bring orthodox Sunni theology and Sufi mysticism together in a useful, comprehensive guide to every aspect of Muslim life and death.
-The book was well received by Islamic scholars such as Nawawi who stated that: "Were the books of Islam all to be lost, excepting only the Ihya', it would suffice to replace them all."
+It contains four major sections: Acts of worship (Rub' al-'ibadat), Norms of Daily Life (Rub' al-'adatat), The ways to Perdition (Rub' al-muhlikat) and The Ways to Salvation (Rub' al-munjiyat). `The Ihya became the most frequently recited Islamic text after the Qur'an and the hadith.` Its great achievement was to bring orthodox Sunni theology and Sufi mysticism together in a useful, comprehensive guide to every aspect of Muslim life and death.
+The book was well received by Islamic scholars such as Nawawi who stated that: `"Were the books of Islam all to be lost, excepting only the Ihya', it would suffice to replace them all."`

 ### The Alchemy of Happiness

 *The Alchemy of Happiness* is a rewritten version of *The Revival of the Religious Sciences.* After the existential crisis that caused him to completely re-examine his way of living and his approach to religion, Al-Ghazali put together The Alchemy of Happiness to reassert his fundamental belief that a connection to God was an integral part of the joy of living.
 The book is divided into four different sections.
 The first of these is Knowledge of Self, where Al-Ghazali asserts that while food, sex, and other indulgences might slake humans appetites temporarily, they in turn make a human into an animal, and therefore will never give true happiness and fulfillment.
-In order to find oneself, people must devote themselves to God by showing restraint and discipline rather than gluttony of the senses*.* The second installment is called Knowledge of God, where Al-Ghazali states that the events that occur during one's life are meant to point an individual towards God, and that God will always be strong, no matter how far humans deviate from His will.
+In order to find oneself, people must devote themselves to God by showing restraint and discipline rather than gluttony of the senses.

+The second installment is called Knowledge of God, where Al-Ghazali states that the events that occur during one's life are meant to point an individual towards God, and that God will always be strong, no matter how far humans deviate from His will.

 The third section of *[The Alchemy of Happiness](https://en.wikipedia.org/wiki/The_Alchemy_of_Happiness "The Alchemy of Happiness")* is Knowledge of the World.
 Here he states that the world is merely a place where humans learn to love God, and prepare for the future, or the afterlife, the nature of which will be determined by our actions in this phase of our journey to happiness.
 The final section is Knowledge of the Future World, which details how there are two types of spirits within a man: the angelic spirit and the animal spirit.
 Al-Ghazali details the types of spiritual tortures unbelievers experience, as well as the path that must be taken in order to attain spiritual enlightenment.
 This book serves as a culmination of the transformation Ghazali goes through during his spiritual awakening.

 ### Disciplining the Soul

 One of the key sections of Ghazali's Revival of the Religious Sciences is Disciplining the Soul, which focuses on the internal struggles that every Muslim will face over the course of his lifetime.
-The first chapter primarily focuses on how one can develop himself into a person with positive attributes and good personal characteristics .
+The first chapter primarily focuses on how one can develop himself into a person with positive attributes and good personal characteristics.
 The second chapter has a more specific focus: sexual satisfaction and gluttony.
 Here, Ghazali states that indeed every man has these desires and needs, and that it is natural to want these things.
 However, the Prophet explicitly states that there must be a middle ground for man, in order to practice the tenets of Islam faithfully.
 The ultimate goal that Ghazali is presenting not only in these two chapters, but in the entirety of The Revival of the Religious Sciences, is that there must be moderation in every aspect of the soul of a man, an equilibrium.
 These two chapters were the 22nd and 23rd chapters, respectively, in Ghazali's Revival of the Religious Sciences.
 It's also important to note here that Ghazali draws from Greek as well as Islamic philosophy in crafting this literary staple, even though much of The Incoherence of the Philosophers, his most well known work, takes a critical aim at their perspective.

 ### The Eternity of the World